 When your e-mail arrives in someone’s inbox, they’re going to glance at the subject line.
 If your subject line doesn’t grab their attention or offer valuable information, some people might just delete your e-mail.
-In addition to an attention-grabbing subject line, your e-mail newsletter should deliver a clear message, include links to your website and social media profiles, as well as a call to action or a special invitation to an upcoming open house.
+In addition to an attention-grabbing subject line, your e-mail newsletter should deliver a clear message.
+The message should include links to your website and social media profiles.
+Also, don’t forget a call to action or a special invitation to an upcoming open house.

 Your e-mails might consist of everything from recent blog posts to videos and industry-related news pieces.
 As your relationship with your readers begins to grow, your sale’s funnel begins.
 The next step is to create customized autoresponder e-mails that target specific patients.
 Using e-mail automation software, your assisted living marketing agency can track the actions that your readers are taking to create more customized and targeted content.

-The ultimate goal is to turn this person isn’t a real lead by getting them to tour your facility, meet with a salesperson, and continue to receive your information until this person is ready to choose your facility as their parent’s new home.
-When your e-mails are sent regularly, provide relevant and useful information, and are focused on bringing new leads into your community, you will start to watch your assisted living facility grow.
+The ultimate goal is to turn this person into a real lead by getting them to tour your facility.
+Then meet with a salesperson.
+After that, continue to receive your information until this person is ready to choose your facility.
+When your e-mails are sent regularly, provide relevant and useful information.
+Make sure they are focused on bringing new leads into your community.
+You will start to watch your assisted living facility grow.

 Although your blog, website, and e-mail campaigns will be effective at delivering information to your prospects, your assisted living facility should also take advantage of social media marketing.
-In fact, social media is one of the best ways to promote your existing content and interact with your target audience on a personal level.
+In fact, social media is one of the best ways to promote your existing content.
+It also helps you interact with your target audience on a personal level.

 When it comes to social media, people often think that the more followers they have, the better.
-While this might be true for general social media influencers, this isn’t the case for healthcare facilities – especially assisted living homes.
-Your services are for senior citizens, so having an immense following of 20-30-year-olds probably isn’t going to generate you many leads.
+While this might be true for general social media influencers, this isn’t the case for healthcare facilities.
+Especially assisted living homes.
+Your services are for senior citizens.
+Having an immense following of 20-30-year-olds probably isn’t going to generate you many leads.
 Alternatively, if your following consists of local baby boomers and Gen Xers who are starting to look into homes for their parents, you’re on the right track.

 Taking into consideration your target demographic, Facebook is one of the strongest social media marketing ideas for assisted living homes.
-68% of people aged 50-64 are active Facebook users, making Facebook the most popular social media platform for your target audience.
+68% of people aged 50-64 are active Facebook users.
+This makes Facebook the most popular social media platform for your target audience.

-In order to build a following, the content you share on social media needs to be valuable to your target audience.
-After all, the entire purpose of your social media profile is to build new relationships and engage with prospective residents and their families.
-In addition to sharing promotional offers, new amenities, blog posts, and general information about your facility, its also a good idea to incorporate some fun, friendly posts into your page to give your facility a warm, homey feel.
+To build a following, the content you share on social media needs to be valuable to your target audience.
+After all, the entire purpose of your social media profile is to build new relationships.
+Not to mention engaging with prospective residents and their families.
+In addition to sharing promotional offers, new amenities, blog posts, and general information about your facility, its also a good idea to incorporate some fun, friendly posts into your page.
+This will help you give your facility a warm, homey feel.
 Here’s a great example:

-In the comments, family members go on to talk about how much their parents enjoyed the activity, which looks welcoming and appealing to prospective residents.
+In the comments, family members go on to talk about how much their parents enjoyed the activity.
+This looks welcoming and appealing to prospective residents.

-By regularly posting on social media, your facility will be able to connect to new residents, showcase your compassionate nature, and give prospective residents and their families a reason to choose you over the competition.
+By regularly posting on social media, your facility will be able to connect to new residents.
+It will also showcase your compassionate nature, and give prospective residents and their families a reason to choose you over the competition.